 That's me to the right: Stephanie Hinkaty, a certified lactation counselor.
-My offerings are focused exclusively on expecting and new moms through private breastfeeding classes, in-home and telephone lactation support, and a new moms' discussion group.
+My offerings are focused exclusively on expecting and new moms through private breastfeeding classes, in-home and telephone lactation support, and a new moms' discussion group (now on Wednesdays!).

 Help for new moms.

 Having a new baby is a life-altering experience for every woman; it can be extra challenging for breastfeeding moms.
 My goal is to help you feel knowledgeable, confident, and capable without guilt, mandates, or judgment...
 I promise!
 (Read what my clients have to say about working with me on the testimonials page.)
 I see clients 7 days a week throughout Westchester, and am typically able to meet with you in your home within 24-48 hours.

 I offer support to new moms in three ways:

 - Via one-on-one, in-person appointments in your home.
 The visit is beneficial for moms having difficulty with nursing and for those who feel things are going well but want to make sure.
 Learn more.

 - Via phone, particularly for those who aren't sure they need an in-person visit.
 We can discuss your concerns first over the phone, then decide if more help is desired.
 The first 15 minutes are complimentary.
 Learn more.

 - Through our new moms' discussion group.
 It's just for moms of newborns up to 12 months old, and is a great way to meet other moms and get breastfeeding support (if needed) in a group setting.
 Learn more.